 May 2015 Update:

-The City of Vancouver will be officially launching the next phase of the Heritage Action Plan, the update to the Vancouver Heritage Register, with a free public event.
-This fun, interactive event will announce the public process to nominate sites to the Heritage Register, which you will be able to do online, and at the same time celebrate new technologies created by three heritage organizations.
+The City of Vancouver officially launched the next phase of the Heritage Action Plan, the update to the Vancouver Heritage Register, with a free public event.
+This fun, interactive event announced the public process to nominate sites to the Heritage Register, which you are now able to do online, and at the same time celebrated new technologies created by three heritage organizations.

-#HeritageReboot will take place on Saturday, May 23rd from 1pm – 4:30pm at the Roundhouse Community Centre.
-VHF will be there to officially launch the Heritage Site Finder, updated with images and information for over 2200 sites listed on the current Heritage Register.
-Heritage Vancouver Society will demonstrate their Historic Building Permit Database and the City of Vancouver Archives will demonstrate the newly added layer to VanMap of Goad’s 1912 Fire Insurance Plan.
+#HeritageReboot took place on Saturday, May 23rd from 1pm – 4:30pm at the Roundhouse Community Centre.
+VHF was there to officially launch the Heritage Site Finder, updated with images and information for over 2200 sites listed on the current Heritage Register.
+Heritage Vancouver Society demonstrated their Historic Building Permit Database and the City of Vancouver Archives demonstrated the newly added layer to VanMap of Goad’s 1912 Fire Insurance Plan.

-The public is invited to see demonstrations and interact with the technologies, nominate a site to the Heritage Register, enjoy walking tours of Yaletown, learn about Engine 374 with West Coast Railway Association and celebrate with free cake.
-This event is free and open to all ages.
-For more information click here.
+The public was invited to see demonstrations and interact with the technologies, nominate a site to the Heritage Register, enjoy walking tours of Yaletown, learn about Engine 374 with West Coast Railway Association and celebrate with free cake.
+This event was free and open to all ages.

 March 2015 Update: